Some-Body-Else/p4gpc.dungeonframework/README.md

 ### Modders
 DungeonLoader expects to load in a set of .json files with the following names:
-- __compare_search.json__
 - dungeon_floors.json
+- dungeon_minimap.json
 - dungeon_rooms.json
 - dungeon_template_dict.json
 - dungeon_templates.json
+- __field_compare_search.json__
 - field_compares.json
 - __floor_search.json__
+- __minimap_search.json__
+- __room_compare_search.json__
 - __room_search.json__
 - __template_search.json__<br>

 Bolded file names indicate that custom variants of these files will not be loaded by DungeonLoader unless the Reloaded-II configuration option to allow custom searches is enabled.
 Since the search list exists to tell DungeonLoader where to hook into the game, replacing these should be unnecessary, but in case it is not, the option will remain.<br><br>
 To get started with creating custom .jsons, go into the Reloaded-II Mods folder and go into "p4gpc.dungeonloader", copy the contents of the "JSON" folder to a seperate location, then modify the moved .jsons as you see fit. **DO NOT MODIFY THE .json FILES IN THE "JSON" FOLDER**, these are the files DungeonLoader default to presuming no custom files are found and are meant to match up with the vanilla game.

-When it comes to loading custom .json files, you must create a folder named "dungeonloader" in your mod directory (not the package, the one near the executable) and put all custom .json files in it.
-I do have a branch of Aemulus that loads the "dungeonloader" folder from a package, but you would have to build it yourself and mind the fact that in the event that more than one mod uses custom
+When it comes to loading custom .json files, you must create a folder named "dungeonloader" in your mod directory (not the package, the mod folder near the executable) and put all custom .json files in it.
+I do have a branch of Aemulus that loads the "dungeonloader" folder from a package, but you would have to build it yourself and mind the fact that in the event that more than one mod uses custom rooms it is currently not equipped to handle the situation.

 ## The Big Explanation Bit